 Interest rate risk arises from interest bearing financial assets and liabilities.
-Non derivative interest bearing assets are predominantly short term liquid assets.
-Our interest rate liability risk arises primarily from long term foreign debt issued at fixed rates which exposes us to fair value interest rate risk.
+Our interest rate liability risk arises primarily from long term foreign debt issued at fixed rates, which exposes us to fair value interest rate risk.
 Our borrowings, which have a variable interest rate attached, give rise to cash flow interest rate risk.

 Our debt is sourced from a number of financial markets covering domestic and offshore, short term and long term funding.
 The majority of our debt consists of foreign currency denominated borrowings.
 We manage our debt in accordance with targeted currency, interest rate, liquidity, and debt portfolio maturity profiles.
-Specifically, we manage interest rate risk on our net debt portfolio by:
+Specifically, we manage these risks on our net debt portfolio by:

-- adjusting the ratio of fixed interest debt to variable interest debt to our target ratio, as required by our debt management policy; - ensuring access to diverse sources of funding; - reducing risks of refinancing by establishing and managing in accordance with target maturity profiles; and - undertaking hedging activities through the use of derivative financial instruments.
+- · adjusting to our target ratio the ratio of fixed interest debt to variable interest debt, as required by our debt management - · ensuring access to diverse sources of funding - · reducing risks of refinancing by establishing and managing in accordance with target maturity profiles - undertaking hedging activities through the use of derivative financial instruments.

-Under our interest rate swaps we agree with other parties to exchange, at specified intervals (mainly quarterly), the difference between fixed contract rates and floating rate interest amounts calculated by reference to the agreed notional principal amounts.
-Refer to note 17 Table D for our residual post hedge fixed and floating interest positions on a contractual face value basis.
+Under our interest rate swaps we agree with other parties to exchange, at specified intervals (mainly quarterly), the difference between fixed contract interest rates and floating rate interest amounts calculated by reference to the agreed notional principal amounts.
+Refer to note 17, Table D, for our residual post hedge fixed and floating interest positions on a contractual face value